 Watch Nochane Rousseau, partner, Quebec mining leader at PwC Canada, speak about the trends in the lithium industry (in French):

-At the moment, about two thirds of lithium consumed globally is used in ceramics, lithium-and-the-new-energy-revolution-image-1glass, polymers and alloys.
+At the moment, about two thirds of lithium consumed globally is used in ceramics, glass, polymers and alloys.
 But with batteries expected to catapult demand by more than 400% over the next four years, the technology and energy sectors will soon become the prime consumers of lithium.

 The metal is extracted from brine deposits, primarily in Chile, Argentina and Bolivia, as well as from hard rock deposits in Australia and Canada.
-Four companies control as much as 90% lithium-and-the-new-energy-revolution-image-2of world output.
+Four companies control as much as 90% of world output.
 These companies, Albemarle Corp. and FMC Corp. of the United States, SQM of Chile and Tianqi Lithium of China, are believed to be keeping production below demand levels to support high prices1,2.
 New entrants are now rushing to bring additional supplies online, backed by exuberant investors.

 Which of the approximately 100 emerging lithium players will survive long enough to build economical projects?
 And what will be the impact of new supplies on prices?
 Some institutional investors warn that lithium prices are already in bubble territory and a dramatic correction will occur within the next two years.
 That concern will put intense pressure on new entrants to move quickly while avoiding any missteps.